Debra Dank: Recognition and awards

 We Come With This Place was included on the 2022 Prime Minister's Summer Reading List, compiled by the Grattan Institute.
 In April 2023 it was shortlisted for the Stella Prize.

 At the 2023 New South Wales Premier's Literary Awards, Dank won an unprecedented four awards, the Douglas Stewart Prize for Non-Fiction, UTS Glenda Adams Award for New Writing, the Indigenous Writers' Prize, and overall Book of the Year, for We Come With This Place.

 In July 2023, We Come With This Place won the Australian Literature Society Gold Medal.

 At the Queensland Literary Awards it won the Nonfiction Book Award and was shortlisted for the Queensland Premier's Award for a Work of State Significance and the People's Choice Queensland Book of the Year Award.
 It was also shortlisted for the Nonfiction Award at the 2023 Prime Minister's Literary Awards.

 An extract from We Come With This Place was included in a 2023 NSW Higher School Certificate examination.

+Dank's 2025 book, Ankami, was shortlisted for the 2026 Victorian Premier's Prize for Nonfiction.

+Terraglossia, published in 2025, was shortlisted for the Nonfiction award at the 2026 Prime Minister's Literary Awards.